OSGeoLabBp/tutorials/english/data_processing/lessons/img_mosaic.rst

 Let's imagine we have a large orthophoto image created from UAV images (~500 MB compressed jpeg image file).
 If you used it in QGIS on an average computer, zoom in/out would be slow.
-We will cut the image into uncompressed tiles to make the rendering faster.
+We will cut the image into uncompressed tiles to make the rendering faster when zooming in.

 GDAL utilities will be used from bash script and python.
 We shall create tiles with one pixel overlap to avoid white lines between the mosaic items because of rounding